 Plano Library Memory Keepers

-Memory Keepers is a virtual program for those experiencing early stage dementia and a family member or care partner to share memories through guided prompts in a relaxing space.
+This virtual program is designed for those experiencing early stage dementia and a family member or care partner to share memories through guided prompts in a relaxing space.
+Register today by clicking here.

 Live Well Online Resources